Kings: With the exception of the

 Fournier cards.
 The ace of coins is different, more similar to the

-crude deck, which in general has somewhat simpler designs.
+crude pack, which in general has somewhat simpler designs.
 The

-elegant deck has entirely different designs in the same general
+elegant pack has entirely different designs in the same general

 style.
-The ace of swords from this deck is very similar to that in Tarot
+The ace of swords from this pack is very similar to that in Tarot

 de Marseille, and would with the crown around the blade nicely